rdtrob/linux-workshop/README.md

 ## Goals

-Provide entry-level presentation to `Debian`, set up an environment and show example administration tasks.
+Provide entry-level presentation to Linux via `Debian`, set up an environment and go over common administration tasks.

 ### Why Debian?
 Debian is the distribution Ubuntu is based on, it has the same package manager